The jumping properties of Markov branching processes

 { \bf 1.
 Introduction}

 The ordinary Markov branching processes (MBPs) play an important role in the classical field of stochastic processes.
-Some related references are Harris\cite{Harr63}, Athreya and Ney\cite{AKN72}, Asmussen and Hering\cite{ASHH83}.

-The basic property governing the evolution of an MBP is the branching property, different particles act independently when giving birth or death.
-Each particle in the system lives a random long time and gives a random number of new particles at its death time.
+The basic property governing the evolution of MBP is the branching property, different individuals act independently when giving birth or death.
+Each particle in the system lives for a random long time and gives a random number of new individuals at its death time.
 The system stops when there is no particle in it.
-It is well-known that $0$ is the absorbing state for a branching system.
-Markov branching processes are well studied and there are many references such as, Harris\cite{Harr63}, Athreya and Ney\cite{AKN72}, Asmussen and Hering\cite{ASHH83}.
-Furthermore, some generalized branching systems are studied, Sevast'yanov \cite{SBA49}, Vatutin \cite{VVA74}, Li $\&$ Chen\cite{LJCA06} and Li, Chen $\&$ Pakes \cite{LCP12} considered the interacting branching processes and branching processes with state-independent immigration.
-Moreover, Li $\&$ Liu \cite{LJL11} added state-independent migration to the above branching process.
-Yamazato \cite{YM75} investigated a branching process with immigration which only occurs at state zero.
-Being viewed as an extension of Yamazato's model, Chen~\cite{RC97} discussed a more general branching process with or without resurrection.
-For the further discussion of this model, see Chen \cite{CA02} \cite{CA2002}, Chen, Li $\&$ Ramesh\cite{CLR2005} and Chen, Pollett, Zhang $\&$ Li \cite{CPLZ07} considered weighted Markov branching process.
-Within this structure, Chen, Li and Ramesh \cite{CLR2005} considered the uniqueness and extinction of weighted Markov branching processes, which is the further consideration of branching models discussed in Chen\cite{CA2002}.
+It is well-known that $0$ is the absorbing state for Markov branching process.
+The general discussions of Markov branching processes can be found in Asmussen $\&$ Jagers~\cite{AJ97}, Asmussen $\&$ Hering~\cite{ASHH83}, Athreya $\&$ Ney~\cite{AKN72}, Harris~\cite{Harr63}.
+Furthermore, some generalized branching systems are studied.
+For example, Yamazato~\cite{YM75} investigated a branching process with immigration which only occurs at state zero.
+Chen~\cite{CA2002} and Chen, Li $\&$ Ramesh~\cite{CLR2005} considered general branching processes with or without resurrection.
+Li $\&$ Chen~\cite{LJCA06} and Li, Chen~$\&$ Pakes~\cite{LCP12} considered branching processes with state-independent immigration.
+Li $\&$ Liu~\cite{LJL11} considered branching process with migration and immigration.
+Sevast'yanov~\cite{SBA49} and Vatutin~\cite{VVA74} considered the interacting branching processes.
+Chen, Li $\&$ Ramesh~\cite{CLR2005} and Chen, Pollett, Zhang $\&$ Li~\cite{CPLZ07} considered weighted Markov branching process.
+Li, Li $\&$ Chen~\cite{LLC20} investigated the fixed range-jumping properties of weighted Markov branching process.